InventorsDev/Team-Epsilon-Enforcers-Backend/README.md

 ## Features

-- **User Authentication:** Secure user management using Supabase for authentication.
+- **User Authentication:** Secure user management via Supabase, with JWT-based authentication for protected endpoints.
 - **Audio Submission:** Users can upload audio files (e.g., MP3, WAV, M4A) for analysis.
 - **Speech-to-Text:** Integrates with AssemblyAI to provide fast and accurate transcriptions of user audio.
 - **Comprehensive Speech Analysis:**